lionelsaxer/Jobs_Data_Analysis_Project/README.md

 <img src='plots/skills.png' alt='Top skills'>

 **Insights**:
-- The top five skills for Business Analysts are: SQL, Excel, Tableau, Power BI, and Python.
+- The top five skills for Business Analysts and Data Analysts are very similar.
+For both roles, SQL and Excel lead the list and also include Tableau, Power BI and Python.
-- For Data Analysts, the top five skills are similar: SQL, Excel, Python, Tableau, and Power BI.
-- In contrast, the top skills for Data Scientists are slightly different: Python, SQL, R, Tableau, and SAS.
+- In contrast, the top five skills for Data Scientists are slightly different.
+The list additionally includes R and SAS but does not include Excel.

 # What I learned
 # Conclusions